naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 * It doesn't test whether you can actually code.
 You could be great at discussing high level architecture and terrible at actually building things; these interviews by themselves can't screen out the latter
 * For an interviewer, it's hard to screen out bullshit.
 The interviewers are susceptible to [getting overwhelmed](https://rationalwiki.org/wiki/Gish_Gallop) by a slick-talking candidate.
 * the lack of defined criteria for this interview style makes it more subjective than the LeetCode style interview.
 When there are multiple interviewers, one interviewer may focus on specific topic or level of granularity they care about, making this a difficult interview to coordinate with another person.
-* ESL engineers are at a disadvantage when being interviewed.
-People who can speak the language fluently have an advantage over the candidate with an accent, and the results of a System Design interview can be skewed by a candidate's communication skills, even though that isn't the aspect being tested directly.
-* Most of the system design questions available online only focus on web based architectures, which present a real challenge to senior engineers that focus on a particular part of the stack, like front-end or mobile engineers.
+* Most of the practice system design questions available online only focus on web based architectures, which present a real challenge to senior engineers that focus on a particular part of the stack, like front-end or mobile engineers.
 When I was practicing these questions on [Pramp](https://www.pramp.com/), I felt guilty for asking my peer to "design a scalable web architecture for Uber" when they had been an android engineer for the past 5 years.

 #### Conclusions

 Both the Behavioral Interview and the System Design have rightfully earned their place in the roster of interview assessments for Senior Engineers.
 However, a company who only employs these 2 kinds of interviews does not insure themselves adequately against people who lack the raw technical coding chops to be effective at the Senior Engineer level.

-The best thing about this approach is that it is quick, easy, and scalable, while also being a fair measure of higher-level problem solving and software architecture skills.
-The worst thing is that you still can't determine whether a candidate is as good as they say they are -- which is why we need to pair them with a coding assessment to see if a candidate can walk the walk after talking the talk.
+The best thing about this approach is that it is quick, easy, and scalable.
+The worst thing is that you still can't determine whether a candidate is actually as good as they say they are -- which is why we need to pair them with a coding assessment to see if a candidate can walk the walk after talking the talk.

 ## Alternative #3: The Pragmatic Practical

 This is a pretty new kind of assessment, and it was offered by one company via the coding platform [Codility](https://www.codility.com/).
 This interview style was very straightforward -- 4 small, pragmatic tests which would test a specific subject, technology, or skill.
 One example was a "refactoring test", where you were given a function that was 80 lines long and asked to refactor it and clean up the logic.
-Another test might be how to build a simple program with a framework or tool.
-Stuff like that.
+Another test might be how to build a bare-bones API server to handle a single web request, stuff like that.

 #### What they get right